 Hello, nice to meet you.
 Let me introduce myself.
-My favorite punctuation mark is interrobang.
+My favorite punctuation mark is the interrobang.
 These days you might find me smiling at babies.
 When I was little I wanted to be a baker of cookies while driving freight trains , but now I'm happy to be at Echo&Co.
-Did you know that one of the other folks here was a DJ ?
+Did you know that one of the other folks here likes offensive socks ?

 As a designer and creative director, he has produced visual identity, campaign and website design work for leading change organizations including Greenpeace, Global Zero, Avaaz, Points of Light, 350.org, the American Federation of Teachers, and the United Nations.

 When he remembers back to what it was like to have free time, before having both an infant and a toddler in the house, he can recount stories of being a book lover, an avid cyclist (and bike mechanic), a letterpress printer, and a radio DJ.
 Neal has a bachelor’s degree in art and design, with a specialization in visual communication and printmaking, and finds it incredibly uncomfortable writing about himself in the third person.